saidvandeklundert/saidvandeklundert.github.io/_posts/2019-08-14-junos-proxy-minion-saltstack.md

         True
 ```

-Let's go back to the syntax discussed earlier:
+Let's break down the `salt ar01-lab junos.cli 'show ospf neighbor interface ae2.2'` command according to the syntax we touched earlier:

 ```html
 salt <proxy-minion> <execution-module.function> <parameters>
 ```

-In our example interaction with the proxy minion, we:
+In our previous interaction with the proxy minion, we:
 - invoked the Salt CLI using `salt`
 - targeted the `ar01-lab` proxy minion
 - called the `cli` function from the `junos` execution module